Cohesion policy

 2. European territorial cooperation (Interreg).

 The Republic of Serbia will be able to use funds from the mentioned instruments once it becomes a member of the EU.
-Accession negotiations for Serbia's membership in the European Union in the field of cohesion policy, in terms of meeting the requirements and principles and preparing for its effective implementation, are conducted through Chapter 22 – Regional Policy and Coordination of Structural Instruments.
+Accession negotiations for Serbia's membership in the European Union in the field of Cohesion Policy, in terms of meeting the requirements and principles and preparing for its effective implementation, are conducted through Chapter 22 – Regional Policy and Coordination of Structural Instruments.

 As the institution managing the work of the negotiating group for Chapter 22, the Ministry of European Integration coordinated the preparation of the Action Plan, which serves as a benchmark for opening negotiations within Chapter 22.
 The Action Plan was adopted by the Government of the Republic of Serbia on April 4, 2019, and officially submitted to the European Commission on April 8, 2019.
 The Action Plan is currently under review and consideration by the Council of the EU Working Party on Enlargement (COELA).
 This document outlines measures for meeting the key cohesion policy requirements necessary for Serbia's preparation for EU accession and the implementation of cohesion policy after the accession date.
 The Action Plan is divided into the following areas: legal framework, institutional framework, administrative capacities, programming, monitoring and evaluation, and financial management and control, including audit.